Biography for Todd Austin

 Sloan Research Fellow, and in 2007 he received the

 Maurice Wilkes Award for "innovative contributions in Computer

 Architecture including the SimpleScalar Toolkit and the DIVA and Razor

 architectures."
-Todd received his Ph.D. in Computer Science from the
+Todd is an IEEE Fellow, and he received his Ph.D. in Computer Science from the

 Wisconsin in 1996.

 Here is my University of Michigan College of Engineering teaching

 biography (written by the Media and Marketing Office):

 In his time at the University of Michigan, Professor Todd

 Austin has earned a reputation as an outstanding mentor and